IainKnox/tetris-javascript/README.md

 Content
-Much of the information regarding Tetris, its styles and origins where taken from various wikipedia articles, old gaming sites
+Much of the information regarding Tetris, its styles and origins where taken from various wikipedia articles, old gaming sites:

+Link to the Tetris wiki, full of inspiration [Tetris Wiki](https://en.wikipedia.org/wiki/Tetris)

 The color was inspired by the old school bright neon colours and running various searches through google with the keyword Tetris and then further refined with the help of sites such as Color Space and Coolors